DUQ FAQ

 Q: Where is your Kurt Vonnegut documentary?
 Haven't you been filming him for years?

 A: Actually, that's two questions.
 But yes, my Vonnegut documentary has broken all records for my longest-gestating project that I still plan to complete.
 I've been following Kurt around with a camera since 1988, so do the math, as they say.
 You actually see him age on film, whereas I've only aged off-camera.
-I have given up on making predictions as to when this film will be completed.
-I've basically shot most everything I plan to shoot.
-I now need a qualified Vonnegut-familiar editor who is willing to work on a partially deferred salary, as the financing comes from my not-so-deep pockets.
+It’s a long-term passion project that doesn’t pay any bills, so my work on it has been on and off through the years.
+I’ve long given up on predicting when this film will be completed.
+However, as of this writing (January, 2009) I’ve recently reactivated the project and hope to make some progress before the next remunerative distraction kicks in.
 I refer you to this link to get all the details.

 Back to topBack to top